codappix/search_core/Documentation/source/changelog/20180406-120-facet-configuration.rst

         }
     }

-You need to add line 4 and 6, the additional level ``terms`` for elasticsearch.
+You need to add line 4 and 6, the additional level ``terms`` for Elasticsearch.

 See :issue:`120`.